SciML/JumpProcesses.jl/docs/src/jump_types.md

 will build a problem where the jumps are simulated using Gillespie's Direct SSA method.

-[1] Daniel T. Gillespie, A general method for numerically simulating the stochastic time evolution of coupled chemical reactions, Journal of Computational Physics, 22 (4), 403–434 (1976). doi:10.1016/0021-9991(76)90041-3.
+[1] D. T. Gillespie, A general method for numerically simulating the stochastic time evolution of coupled chemical reactions, Journal of Computational Physics, 22 (4), 403–434 (1976). doi:10.1016/0021-9991(76)90041-3.